'Madness!' - Sheriff hero Thill reveals game plan that took down Real Madrid and what it felt like to score...

 'Madness!' - Sheriff hero Thill reveals game plan that took down Real Madrid and what it felt like to score the winner

-Sheriff's Champions League goal hero Sebastien Thill has reflected on an incredible night for the Moldovan side after they shocked Real Madrid at Santiago Bernabeu on Tuesday.
+Sheriff's Champions League goalscoring hero Sebastien Thill has reflected on an incredible night for the Moldovan side after they shocked Real Madrid at Santiago Bernabeu on Tuesday.

 Yuriy Vernydub's side were rank outsiders to get anything out of the fixture against Madrid, but Thill's stunning late strike ensured they would claim a historic 2-1 victory.